abuhurera8320/Hate_Speech_Detection/README.md

 ### Untill now we have used pre-trained Word2vec embeddings with Bi-Directional Lstm and get 70% to 71% Accuracy

 ### We have applied Simple RNN's and keras embedding layer and it has out-performed Bi-Lstm with pretrained layer and give 85% accuracy
-Results untill now are not very good but we will Optiize them In Sha Allah